IntroducingThe Next Adventure

-Hoptoad will set off down the Pacific coast of the western United States, starting in September of 2021.
+Hoptoad set off down the Pacific coast of the western United States in September of 2021.
 No hurry, no plan.
-We aren’t interested in a big passage from Seattle to San Diego (been there, done that) so we will take our time and enjoy places we missed on our first trip.
-For us, the key is getting into California before the Pacific Northwest wind pattern changes to southerlies.
+We were not interested in a big passage from Seattle to San Diego (been there, done that) so we took our time to enjoy places we missed on our first trip.
+For us, the key is getting into California and Mexico before the Pacific Northwest wind pattern changes to southerlies.

-The South Pacific island countries are the primary destination on this trip.
+After over two years in Mexico, it feels like it's time to continue our trip.
+So we are headed to La Paz, where we will jump across the Pacific in March.
+The Pacific island countries have always been a primary destination on this trip.
 Looking back at our first circumnavigation, we remember the South Pacific as having some of the most unique places we visited: wonderful people, fascinating cultures, and excellent snorkeling.
-We plan to make a couple of loops around the South Pacific before returning home.
-But all this will have to wait until the borders open up.

 1997 - 2002The Original Voyage